shapeshed/jekyll.shapeshed.com/_posts/2007-01-22-10_usability_techniques.md

 ---
 layout: post
 title: 10 Usability Techniques
-excerpt: "A great looking site is of no use if it is difficult to use.
+description: "A great looking site is of no use if it is difficult to use.
 Here are ten techniques to help improve the usability of your site. "
 categories: [Usability]
 ---
 ## Resizable text